ElasticT3am/Neo4j_vs_Titan/README.md

 This technical document constitutes a short report which has as main role to describe the difference (advantages and constitutes) between Neo4j and Titan graph databases/

 # Distributed graph databases (Strong Points)
 Like a fresh-team in distributed graph databases field wondering which databases is better for our project purposes.
-So, our team (elastic-team) searched for a high-level perspective titan and neo4j may have.
+So, our team (Elastic TEAM) searched for a high-level perspective titan and neo4j may have.

 The action points that elastic-team searched for a distributed database, are the following: